palmerhq/react-register-nodes/README.md

 ## useRegisteredRef

-Returns a ref that will be registered with the nearest NodeManager.
+Returns a ref.
+The node assigned to `ref.current` will be registered with the nearest NodeManager.
+Accepts an id to serve as the key to register the node under.

-## useRegisteredNodes
+## useOrderedNodes(sorter: (nodes: HTMLElement[]) => HTMLElement[])

-Returns all registered nodes in the order that they appear in the DOM.
+Returns all registered nodes in the order specified by .
+Uses [DOM order](https://gist.github.com/Justineo/ec7275cda82e986fc47b) by default.

+## useNodes

+Returns a map of

 # Example